MyEtherWallet/mewify/README.md

 ## Mewify: No more syncing the chain.
 ##### A project by MyEtherWallet.

+---

 ## Warnings
-- **This is a brand-spanking-new project and is currently in ALPHA.
-Use at your own risk.
-Do not expect it to work.**
+- **This is a brand-spanking-new.
+It doesn't work all the time.**
 - Please do not place any keys with larges amounts into your new mewify keystore folder for the time being.
 - Windows builds are hard.
 Please join our Slack to get assistance.